osquery/osquery/CONTRIBUTING.md

 is intended to close an issue keywords (like `fixes` or `closes`) as defined on [GitHub Help](https://help.github.com/articles/closing-issues-using-keywords/).

-Once you submit your PR, the core team will review it and continuous integration tests will be triggered on in the  CI systems for the multiple platforms we support.
+Once you submit your PR, a formatting check and continuous integration tests will be triggered on the CI systems for the multiple platforms we support.
+If all the required checks and tests are successful the core team will review your PR.
 If the tests fail or the reviewer requests changes, please submit those changes by **appending new commits** to your feature branch. **Avoid amending old commits** as that makes it harder for the reviewer to track your updates.
 If you need to keep your PR up-to-date with master the preferred way is to [rebase your branch](https://help.github.com/en/articles/about-git-rebase)